 - 1. Color - a.
-Kitchen appliances shall match within each space and they shall be white, unless approved otherwise. - b.
+Kitchen appliances shall match within each space and they shall be white, unless approved otherwise. - .
+Stainless steel appliances shall be provided for academic/administrative applications and for common kitchens in residence halls. - b.
 Washers and dryers shall be white. - 2.
 Energy Star qualification is required for the following eligible appliance types: - a.
 Refrigerator - b.
 Dishwasher - c.
 Washer (Required, regardless of configuration.
 While clothes dryers are not eligible for the Energy Star program, washers are, whether independent or combined with a dryer.) - 3.
 Note: A combination microwave/refrigerator by MicroFridge is provided by owner for each dormitory room.
 See this section and Residence Hall Dormitory space standards for additional information. - 4.
 Note: Clothes washers and dryers for common laundry rooms are provided by Owner and are included herein for information only. - 5.
 Consultant shall evaluate all approved models noted below for compliance with all requirements, including barrier-free ones.
 Should models fall short, consultant shall recommend similar models meeting all of the requirements. - 6.
 Appliance standards provided below apply to apartment style residence suites and Resident Director apartments. - 7.
 Consultant shall confirm substitution of discontinued products with Owner prior to specification. - 8.
 Dishwashers for Kitchens/Pantries in Administrative Spaces: Dishwashers for administrative use shall be provided to offices that meet key criteria during the programming phase and commit to implementing a dishwasher operations process including the following: dedicated point person, detergent purchasing, loading and unloading, running the dishwasher and communications.